marionettejs/backbone.marionette/readme.md

-A `CompositeView` extends from CollectionView to be used as a composite view for scenarios where it should represent both a branch and leaf in a tree structure.
+A `CompositeView` extends from CollectionView to be used as a composite view for scenarios where it should represent both a branch and leaf in a tree structure, or for scenarios where a collection needs to be rendered within a wrapper template.

 For example, if you're rendering a treeview control, you may want to render a collection view with a model and template so